mapzen/documentation/docs/index.md

 #### Mapzen Terrain Tiles

 [Mapzen Terrain Tiles](https://mapzen.com/documentation/terrain-tiles/) provides global elevation coverage.
-This service is 100% cached and there are no limits.
+This service is 100% cached and there are no rate limits.

 The Mapzen Terrain Tiles service is built from the [Joerd](https://github.com/tilezen/joerd) open-source project.